Home Compare AIT vs CNM

 Applied Industrial Technologies vs Core & Main: Which Stock Looks Stronger in 2026?

-Applied Industrial Technologies holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Applied Industrial Technologies holds the cleaner structural position, with the lead spread across profitability and stability.
 Core & Main still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup broadly confirms the structural lead — Applied Industrial Technologies holds the more constructive position.
+On the market side, Applied Industrial Technologies is in better shape — its trend is intact while Core & Main's trend has broken down.
 That puts structure and market broadly in agreement — Applied Industrial Technologies's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON